instructure/instructure-ui/docs/guides/using-theme-overrides.md

 render(<Example />)
 ```

-#### Globally overriding component themes
+#### Overriding component themes for a React Tree

-You can globally override the theme variables of specific components too with the `componentOverrides` key.
+You can override the theme variables of specific components too with the `componentOverrides` key.

 **Important:** these variables are the components own theme variables set in the `theme.js` of the component.